mapbox/Hecate/README.md

 A second read-only account should also be created with permissions to SELECT from the `geo` & `deltas` table.
 All query endpoints - query, clone, bbox, etc will use this readonly connection A sample implementation can be found in the `schema.sql` document

-If this flag is not provided, `query` endpoints will be disabled.

 Note: It is up to the DB Admin to ensure the permissions are limited in scope for this user.
 Hecate will expose access to this user via the query endpoint.